dacodekid/tapeify/README.md

 ## CLI
 `tapeify 'test/*.js' --compiler 'babel-register'`

 You could load any number of modules by adding more `--compiler or -c` optional parameter.
 These modules will be required before `tape` runs.
-It is always good practice to send your command line argument within `quotes`.

 ### CLI options